jbaldwin2014/cs-4641-group-44/index.md

 #### Logistic Regression

-Since our data consisted of seven categorical features(multinomial) and binary class outcomes, logistic regression was chosen as another supervised learning classification algorithm because it is an appropriate regression analysis to perform with multiple independent variables and a dichotomous dependent variable.
+Since our data consisted of seven features split into six categorical features(multinomial) and binary class outcomes (x) with death_yn as label data (y), logistic regression was chosen as another supervised learning classification algorithm because it is an appropriate regression analysis to perform with multiple independent variables and a dichotomous dependent variable.
 Data was split in 80:20 ratio to training and test datasets.

 The code uses the Logistic Regression library imported from sklearn.linear_model to fit our model to the training set and outputs a report including precision, recall, f1 score as well as a confusion matrix.
 The model training/fitting is done by calculating the best weights w₀, w₁, …, wᵣ in the equation p(x) = w₀ + w₁𝑥₁ + ⋯ + wᵣ𝑥ᵣ so that sigmoid function(in order to binary classify into 1 or 0) h(𝐱) = 1 / (1 + e^(−p(𝐱)) is as close as possible to the ground truth data(y).
 This is done with an objective function that maximizes the log-likelihood for N observations.
 ![Branching](img/cs4641logregr4.png)